Thelouras58/Thelouras58.github.io/about/index.md

 ## Experience
 #### Mobile Application Developer at [Threenitas](https://threenitas.com)

- Designing, implementing, documenting, testing, and tuning application code in Kotlin and Java
+ &nbsp;&nbsp; Designing, implementing, documenting, testing, and tuning application code in Kotlin and Java

- Defining and implementing robust app architectures and complex user interfaces
+ &nbsp;&nbsp; Defining and implementing robust app architectures and complex user interfaces

- Collaborating with product management, design, and QA teams to ensure quality in all phases of app development
+ &nbsp;&nbsp; Collaborating with product management, design, and QA teams to ensure quality in all phases of app development

- Working cross-functionally to review product requirement documents and produce technical specifications
+ &nbsp;&nbsp; Working cross-functionally to review product requirement documents and produce technical specifications

- Providing thought leadership and setting architectural direction for the Android platform
+ &nbsp;&nbsp; Providing thought leadership and setting architectural direction for the Android platform